axiostudio/vue-axio-calendar/README.md

 You can:

 - navigate trought months (next and prev)
-- select a date
+- pick a date
-- set a min and a max date selectable
+- set a range of pickable dates (from min to max)
 - add a count of items per date

 ## Installation